alan-turing-institute/llms-useful-resources/scripts/azure-ml/README.md

 - Python environment setup instructions
 - How to deploy a model in Azure ML
 - Links to endpoint documentation (explain input json format, expected output format, etc.)
+- Make note, for PAYG endpoint:
+    - For completions models, such as Llama-2-7b, use the <target_url>/v1/completions API.
+    - For chat models, such as Llama-2-7b-chat, use the <target_url>/v1/chat/completions API.